Polynomial Chaos Expanded Gaussian Process: Background and Related Work

 \section{Background and Related Work}

 In this section, the necessary components for the novel ML approach are presented.
-This includes the GP, the PCE, and the Bayesian optimization for hyperparameter optimization using the tree-structured Parzen estimator.
+This includes the PCE, the GP, and the Bayesian optimization for hyperparameter optimization using the tree-structured Parzen estimator.